ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

-Similarly, because it detaches the question of what makes a document a standard (in this case, first publication as an RFC) from long term strategy for the RFC Series, this proposal would reduce the dependency on the IETF side on extensive RS(E,A) involvement, with the expectation that the IETF would decide on what it needed prior to first publication.
+Similarly, because it detaches the question of what makes a document a standard (in this case, first publication as an RFC) from long term strategy for the RFC Series, this proposal would reduce the dependency on the IETF side on extensive RSCE involvement, with the expectation that the IETF would decide on what it needed prior to first publication.
 A separate process could then be used to address broader RFC Series issues that crossed all streams.